cakebarIO/QuickAdd-for-Todoist/README.md

 # How to use QuickAdd for Todoist

+For a full, updated list of features and instructions, please visit - https://www.erikrichter.com/project/quickadd-for-todoist-alexa-skill

 **1) Invocations** - All invocations of QuickAdd need to start with "Alexa, [tell/ask] Quick Add to add..."
 You may say:

 - "Alexa, tell QuickAdd to add [task]" - Adds [task] with a default due date of "today" to your Todoist Inbox.